 Hard floor: This includes hardwood, laminate and vinyl tiles.
 These floor types require a mat with a smooth surface as any spikes would lift it and make it uneven, not to mention uncomfortable to walk or sit on.

-Thick-pile soft floor: This type of carpet is very unlikely to be found in an office space – unless it’s a home office.
-Think plush carpets and shaggy rugs, a carpet with a thickness of over 3/4” requires a very thick chair mat that has long spikes to ensure it stays in place.
+Thick-pile Carpet: This type of carpet is very unlikely to be found in an office space – unless it’s a home office.
+Think plush carpets and shaggy rugs, a carpet with a thickness of over 3/4” requires a very thick chair mat with long spikes to ensure it stays in place.

 There are a variety of different materials that you can choose when it comes to chair mats.
-So, having taken account of the kind of flooring you have, as described above, your final decision will be partly based on the durability and texture of the mat, and partly on aesthetics and how the mat will look in your space.
-We go into detail of the two main chair mat materials below:
+So, having considered the kind of flooring you have, as described above, your final decision will be partly based on the durability and texture of the mat and partly on aesthetics and how the mat will look in your space.
+We go into detail about the two main chair mat materials below:

 PET (polyethylene terephthalate)